cphurley82/toyssd/docs/docker_design.md

 ## 5. Development Environment

-The `dev` image provides the complete toolchain and aligns with the checked-in `.devcontainer/devcontainer.json` so VS Code can open the repo “in container” with zero configuration.
+The `dev` image provides the complete toolchain and aligns with the checked-in [`.devcontainer/devcontainer.json`](../.devcontainer/devcontainer.json) so VS Code can open the repo “in container” with zero configuration.

 - SystemC is built once during the image build and installed under `/opt/systemc`.
 The container sets `TOYSSD_FETCH_SYSTEMC=OFF` and `TOYSSD_SYSTEMC_PREFIX=/opt/systemc`, letting CMake skip `FetchContent` inside Docker while local macOS/Linux builds still download SystemC automatically.
+We force the SystemC build to use C++20 so the exported `sc_api_version_*` symbol matches our project’s `CMAKE_CXX_STANDARD`, avoiding linker errors when the example/Unit tests link against the prebuilt library.
 - PySysC headers are staged alongside SystemC so both the C++ tests and the future Python bindings resolve cleanly.
 - Tooling: LLVM/Clang, `clang-tidy`, `clang-format`, `cpplint`, Ninja, CMake, `ccache`, `uv`, Invoke, pytest, Ruff.
 - The devcontainer mounts a named `ccache` volume (`toyssd-ccache`) to persist compilation artifacts between sessions.